scottstanfield/ryanloney.github.io/resume.md

 Institute][3]**
     Washington, D.C.

-    * Secured corporate event sponsors including: AT&T, Bank of America, Southwest, & Wells Fargo
+    * Secured corporate event sponsorships from AT&T, Bank of America, Southwest, & Wells Fargo.
-    * Raised more than $850,000 from more than 2,500 donors
+    * Raised more than $850,000 from more than 2,500 donors.
-    * Organized and executed fundraising receptions in Atlanta, Charlotte, Houston, and Nashville
+    * Organized and executed fundraising receptions in Atlanta, Charlotte, Houston, and Nashville, with over 1,250 atendees.
-    * Directly advised political candidates on fundraising, 65% win rate in 2013
+    * Directly advised and trained political candidates on fundraising, 65% win rate in 2013 cycle.

 2012
 :   **Finance Director at [Julia Brownley][4] for Congress (CA-26)**
     Camarillo, CA

+    * Recruited by DCCC for targeted House district after an unexpected retirement.
-    * Developed and executed the fundraising plan for a successful Congressional candidate; raised $2.1 million in 8 months.
+    * Developed and executed plan to raise $2 million in 8 months, exceeded goal by 5%.
-    * Worked directly with Campaign Manager to manage cash flow and the candidate’s schedule.
-    * Hired, trained and managed 2 full-time staffers; produced briefing memos and planned trips to DC for the candidate.
+    * Hired, trained and supervised 2 full-time staff.
-    * Developed all direct mail and email solicitations in-house; raised funds from over 10,000 individual donors.
+    * Developed digitial fundraising solicitations, raising funds from over 10,000 individuals, and more than $200,000 from email solicitations.
-    * Managed all PAC fundraising in-house, working directly with local & national PAC contacts.
-    * Planned 35 fundraising events; worked with event surrogates and their staffs—including events with U.S. Senators, members of Congress, Vice President Joe Biden, and former President Clinton.
+    * Planned 35 fundraising events with surrogates including Vice President Joe Biden, President Bill Clinton, and others.

 2011
 :   **Political Assistant to [House Democratic Whip Steny Hoyer][5]**